 Italian Beef Wellington with Mince

 This recipe is a great one when you want to impress your partner, maybe for Valentine’s, or your guests, for Sunday lunch, a special occasion, or anytime really.
-It’s an Italian beef wellington with mince featuring our Red Pesto for extra taste.
+It’s an Italian meatloaf recipe beef wellington-style with mince; it features our Red Pesto for extra taste.
 The end result looks like you spent hours in the kitchen when it really takes under 30 minutes to prepare and one hour cooking time.

 500 gr minced beef

 Belmorso extra virgin olive oil

 400g frozen peas or as much as you like

 1 medium onion